lihongan/ipfailover/README.md

 $ oc create -f https://raw.githubusercontent.com/lihongan/ipfailover/main/dc-ipfailover.yaml

 ```
+Note: ipfailover/VRRP uses multicast by default, but multicast is not allowed in many Cloud Platforms, so please use Unicast instead for your testing.

-ensure a rule to iptables chain INPUT to accept 224.0.0.28 multicast packets
+To use multicast, ensure below rule is added to iptables INPUT chain.
 ```
 -A INPUT -d 224.0.0.18/32 -j ACCEPT
 ```